 - Representation of a certified food manufacturer which owned and operated a production and distribution facility located in the State of Indiana in connection with its chapter 11 proceeding in the United States Bankruptcy Court for the District of New Jersey.

-- Representation of an auto leasing, sales and franchising business in connection with its chapter 11 pending in the United States Bankruptcy Court for the District of New Jersey in which the court entered an injunction prohibiting termination of a franchise agreement and directing continued maintenance of a network reservation system to permit continued operation during the pendency of the chapter 11 proceeding.
+- Representation of an auto leasing, sales and franchising business in connection with its chapter 11 proceeding in the United States Bankruptcy Court for the District of New Jersey in which the court entered an injunction prohibiting termination of a franchise agreement and directing continued maintenance of a network reservation system to permit continued operation during the proceeding.

 - Representation of the largest civil engineering company in the State of New Jersey in connection with its chapter 11 proceeding in the United States Bankruptcy Court for the District of New Jersey.
 The chapter 11 filing was precipitated by the entry of an ex parte injunction issued by the Superior Court of New Jersey in a civil forfeiture action which restrained the company’s ability to operate in the normal course.
 The chapter 11 filing and resultant first day hearings caused the ex parte injunction to be dissolved, authorized the use of cash collateral and allowed the company to fund payroll to its four hundred rank and file workers.
 Constant coordination was required with company management, its crisis managers, public relations team and other outside counsel.